Drugs, Procedures & Devices|Family Health|Pregnancy and Childbirth|Procedures & Devices|Your Health Resources

 Pregnancy screenings can provide valuable information before your baby is born.
 For example, genetic screenings can determine your baby’s risk for certain birth defects.
 This includes Down syndrome, trisomy 18, spina bifida, or other birth defects.

 Screenings do not provide a diagnosis.
 They cannot determine for certain that your baby has a birth defect.
-They tell you whether your baby is at increased risk for the most common ones.
+However, they can tell you whether your baby is at increased risk for the most common ones.
 If the risk is high, you may choose to do a diagnostic test.
-Sometimes diagnostic tests are more invasive.
-This is why screening is an important first step.
+Sometimes diagnostic tests are more invasive, which is why screening is an important first step.

 Path to improved health

 Most prenatal screenings occur when you are 15-20 weeks pregnant.
-The primary screenings are optional.
-But all pregnant people are offered the tests.
-Some choose not to do the screenings.
+The primary screenings are optional, but all pregnant people are offered the tests.
+However, some choose not to do the screenings.
 There are three primary screenings that begin with a blood test: triple screen, quad screen, and penta screen.
 The blood tests look for different proteins in the blood.

 • Triple screen: this test measures three substances in a pregnant person’s blood.
 These substances include alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and unconjugated estriol.